In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

-We don’t expect to see a subliminal advertising of Michelin tires instead:
+Among Renoir’s paintings, we don’t expect to see subliminal advertising of Michelin tires:

 or a piece of human flesh put on a salad of seaweed:

-or a woman with a lizard face, thigh-size neck and a hat in a form of a flying saucer:
+or a woman with a lizard face, thigh-size neck, and a hat in the form of a flying saucer:

-This woman is supposed to wear a blue blouse – I bet she owned one but it seems she must have left it in the closet on the day Renoir painted her.
+This woman from Renoir’s painting is supposed to be wearing a blue blouse – I bet she owned one but it seems she must have left it in the closet on the day Renoir painted her.
 Renoir was sometimes really horrible with human faces and body proportions.
-His people usually look like sacks of potatoes glued with tiny heads.
+His people usually look like sacks of potatoes glued to tiny heads.

-In the United States there is a movement that requests the removal of all of the literally awful Renoir paintings hanging in the National Gallery in Washington DC.
-In 2015 they have protested in front of couple of US Museums.
+In the United States, there is a movement that requests the removal of all of the literally awful Renoir paintings hanging in the National Gallery in Washington DC.
+In 2015 they protested in front of a couple of US Museums.
 Now you know why!